PTAB

 2. Patent Overview

-• Brief Description: The ’779 patent is directed to a specific crystalline form of lemborexant, designated "crystalline form CS2," which is a compound used for treating insomnia.
-The claims define this crystalline form by its characteristic peaks in an X-ray powder diffraction (XRPD) pattern.
+• Brief Description: The ’779 patent discloses and claims a specific crystalline form of the compound lemborexant, designated "crystalline form CS2."
+The claims define this polymorph by its characteristic peaks in an X-ray powder diffraction (XRPD) pattern.
+Lemborexant is an orexin receptor antagonist used for the treatment of insomnia.

 3. Grounds for Unpatentability